Martin Group

 Genetic architecture of rare neurodevelopmental disorders

 Rare and de novo large-effect exonic variants are known to play a major role in rare neurodevelopmental disorders (NDDs) such as intellectual disability and epilepsy.
 However, it is becoming increasingly clear that polygenic background plays a role.
-We are trying to characterise that role, to understand the interplay between common and rare variants, whether polygenic background has a direct and/or indirect effect, and, if there is an indirect effect, how it is mediated (see this recent preprint).
+We are trying to characterise that role, to understand the interplay between common and rare variants, whether polygenic background has a direct and/or indirect effect, and, if there is an indirect effect, how it is mediated (see this recent paper).

 Genetics of cognitive and behavioural traits